Key HR Facts [updated 30/03/2021] for rates applicable from 6th April 2021;

 Notice to be given by Employee to Employer

 – Under one month’s continuous service = no period of notice required.

-– Over one month’s continuous service = notice of 1 week.
+– One month or more continuous service = notice of 1 week.

 The individual’s contract/written particulars of employment may set out longer notice periods which the employer will give and/or an employee must give.